PervyTin/rwEducationalProject/README.md

 # rwProject
-This is a ransomeware project for school.
-DO NOT RUN THIS, IT WILL ENCRYPT YOUR DATA!
+This is a ransomware project for education purposes, made entirely in C# Winforms.
+If you have any questions contact me at beneckym.05@spst.eu